crazycat256/Subclass-Renamer-recaf-2x/README.md

 # Recaf plugin: Subclass Renamer

 This plugin allows finding and renaming of classes that extend a specific class.
 It has options for defining the precise pattern of renaming, and if the renaming should be recursive.
-It must be used run with a JDK.
+Tested with Recaf 2.21.13.
-It was tested with Recaf 2.21.13 and doesn't work with Recaf 4.X.
+I'll try to make a version for Recaf 4.X when I get time.

 ![demo](demo.gif)